v12technology/fluxtion-examples-old/README.md

 * Maven Integration:
     * To help use Fluxtion within the normal development-build process, a custom fluxtion plugin is provided.
-    * set the path to fluxtion executable in the maven pom.xml of a module, the poms are set up to use a property substitution from ~/.m2/settings.xml, an example settings.xml:
+    * Set the path to fluxtion executable in the maven pom.xml of a module, the poms are set up to use a property substitution from ~/.m2/settings.xml, an example settings.xml:

 ```xml